 Answer: (a) Consolidating data The Data Consolidation function takes data from a series of worksheets or workbooks and summarizes it into a single worksheet that you can update easily.
 Consolidate provides a graphical interface for copying data from one range of cells to another, then running one of a dozen functions on the data.
 During consolidation, the contents of cells from several sheets can be combined in one place.

-b
+(b) Scenario Scenarios are a tool to test “what-if” questions.
+Each scenario is named, and can be edited and formatted separately.
+When you print the spreadsheet, only the content of the currently active scenario is printed.
+A scenario is essentially a saved set of cell values for your calculations.
+You can easily switch between these sets using the Navigator or a drop-down list which can be shown beside the changing cells.